 The answer of course is a configuration language, but it is not the better choice just because it is not Turing complete.
 Going back to the introduction, why not standardize on a language like Python as the default option for complex configuration?
 There are advantages.
 An established language has a large community, wide library support for different formats and protocols, as well as tooling like package managers and linters.

 The main (and underappreciated) reason to back CUE is opportunity cost.
 It is taken for granted that a modern programming language will come with a complete, integrated toolchain, but the same expectations have yet to come for configuration languages.
 What makes this surprising is that CUE is even better positioned to provide advanced tooling then a programming language.
 As it turns out, in a CUE it is much easier to generate and extract code from other languages to CUE and vice versa.
 CUE as a language not only makes code generation easier, meta code analysis and modification simplify enough to be built into the toolchain.
-Those kind of benefits show up in the query engine and refactoring tools like cue vet, cue trim, and cue fmt.
-Are these capabilities possible with a language like Python?
-Some, but the restricted nature of CUE makes it much easier to implement in a restricted language, enough that advanced features and workflows can be supported first party by the core language team.
+Those kind of benefits show up in the query engine and refactoring tools like cue vet

 Laying Layers

-Image of CUE components, building up from core engine to user integrations Image from Open Core Summit 2020 presentation
+Image from Open Core Summit 2020 presentation

 A high level view of the CUE components show how all these pieces come together.
 From the image above, the core engine and DSL is what is regularly thought as the language of CUE.
 But it is not that developers are given a basic language and left to build out the rest.
-CUE also exposes key capabilities (like code generation and conversion adaptors) right in the API and cue command.
-Think of these as layers, with the core team doing heavy lifting to provide some powerful features that can be used by users of CUE or even other tools that integrate with CUE for its configuration.
+CUE also exposes key capabilities (like code generation and conversion adaptors) right in the API and cue

 The end result is this dramatically lowers the barrier of entry for developers looking to create declarative interfaces to their systems and tools.
 This is a decentralizing effect, shifting advanced configuration from a specialized skill to a place where any developer can ship CUE support with their tool - a new default.
 Democratizing configuration is a core part of supporting that long tail of tools that is so important to CUE’s growth.